code-cs/Portfolio/README.md

 # Portfolio
-Personla portfolio with showcasting some of my projects.
+Personal website to showcase my skills and some of my projects.